 So now I have a pair freshly mounted and balanced on the GSXR.
-Aimed to turn me away from my stubborn thoughts of running sports tyres, on a sport bike.
+Aimed to turn me away from my stubborn thoughts that sports bikes should run sports tyres.

-It is very common for people to stick with what they know.
-Safety and confidence is paramount so sticking to what you like helps.
-However, there is always a world of other options that could be a better.
+It is a common practice for people to stick with what they know.
+Safety and confidence are paramount so sticking to what you like helps.
+However, there is always a world of other options that could be a better fit.

-The Roadtec 01 is an evolution of the Roadtec Z8, which was widely regarded as one of the best touring tyres available.
-Voted by MCN as the best sports-touring tyre for many years in a row, surely the latest version should be even better?
+The Metzeler Roadtec 01 is an evolution of the Roadtec Z8.
+Widely regarded as one of the best touring tyres available.
+Voted by MCN as the best sports-touring tyre, many years in a row.
+Surely the latest version should be even better?

-Let’s start with the looks, the Roadtec 01’s feature a very distinctive tread pattern on both the front and the rear tyre.
-Dubbed the “High transversal degree tread design” Metzeler say this increases mechanical grip when riding on all surfaces.
-Available in front sizes from 110/70/17 to a 120/70/19 and on the rear from 130/90/17 all the way up to 190/55/17 and a 120/90/18.
+Let’s start with the looks.
+The Roadtec 01’s feature a very distinctive tread pattern on both the front and the rear tyre.
+Dubbed the “High transversal degree tread design” Metzeler says this increases mechanical grip when riding on all surfaces.
+Available in front sizes from 110/70/17 to a 120/70/19.
+On the rear from 130/90/17 all the way up to 190/55/17.

 I’m testing standard GSXR750 fitment of 120/70/17 and 180/55/17.

 The tread pattern looks very aggressive, there are lots of groves for dissipating standing water.
-The front is made from a full silica rubber compound whilst on the rear the centre 20% is manufactured from 80% silica.
-Sidewall and the remainder of the tread face is manufactured from a full silica compound.
+The front is made from a full silica rubber compound.
+On the rear, the centre 20% is manufactured from 80% silica.
+Sidewall and the remainder of the tread face are manufactured from a full silica compound.
 This multi-compound combination gives better grip and life over the outgoing model.

-I’m not the biggest long-distance rider, I don’t tour, unless petrol stations count, but I do like to think that I do above average miles per year.
-I like to get out on the bike as much as I can and I’m not fussed by wet weather.
-Mainly it’s a good mix of both spirited and relaxing riding, on a mix of motorways, twisty country roads and town riding.
+I’m not the biggest long-distance rider, I don’t tour, unless petrol stations count.
+I do like to think that I do above average miles per year.
+I get out on the bike as much as I can and wet weather doesn’t phase me.
+Completing the IAM course (see more here) on these, and also had some wicked fast-paced road rides.